Apply Now

 Relationships

 As parents, you can make a difference.
-You can prevent your sons and daughters from becoming yet another tragic statistic.
+You can prevent your child from becoming another tragic statistic.
 Too many parents feel that they cannot influence young adults.
-Time and time again, parents say:
+Parents often say:

 Challenges